Skip to main content

 Another consideration in male TRT is the management of estrogen levels.
 Testosterone can convert into estradiol, a form of estrogen, through the action of the aromatase enzyme.
 Elevated estrogen levels in men can lead to undesirable side effects such as gynecomastia, water retention, and mood disturbances.

 Anastrozole, an aromatase inhibitor, is often prescribed as an oral tablet, typically twice weekly, to block this conversion and maintain a balanced hormonal profile.
-Careful monitoring of is essential to prevent over-suppression, which can negatively impact bone health and lipid metabolism.
+Careful monitoring of estradiol levels is essential to prevent over-suppression, which can negatively impact bone health and lipid metabolism.

 Testosterone replacement therapy for men aims to restore vitality, often incorporating Gonadorelin to preserve fertility and Anastrozole to manage estrogen levels.